nuts92/TrackIt/README.md

 ### Signing Up using Email:

-However, if the user chooses to signs up with the Email Option and the user was a new one (hasn’t signed before), the authentication process will ask the user to enter an email, first and last name, and a password.
-Then the user will be redirected to the main screen where he/she can start a new game or navigate to other sections in the app.
+However, if the user chooses to sign up with the Email Option and the user was a new one (hasn’t signed before), the authentication process will ask the user to enter an email, first and last name, and a password.
+Then the user will be redirected to the main screen where he/she can start a new game or navigate to other sections in the App.

 ### Email Sign Up Screenshots:

 <img src="https://i.imgur.com/3nP7WS3.png" width="300"> <img src="https://i.imgur.com/LExuRZY.png" width="300">
 <img src="https://i.imgur.com/pfnidZB.png" width="300">

- When the user signs up with either option, the user data is extracted from the Firebase Auth instance and a user profile document is created and stored in Firebase Firestore database so that we can display the user information in different places in the App using this document and also so that when the user wants to update his/her profile, the updated data will be merged with the currently existing user data stored in this document replacing it.
+Once the user signs up with either Google or Email option, the user data is extracted from the Firebase Auth instance and a user document is created and stored in Firebase Firestore database so that we can display the user information in different places in the App using this document and also so that when the user wants to update his/her profile, the updated data will be merged with the currently existing user data stored in this document and the new data will be the one displayed.
 Each user document is named after the unique User Id and stored inside a collection called “Users” as displayed in the screenshot below.
+So there is a collection called Users and inside this collection there are documents, one for each user and inside each document is another collection called Saved Games.

  ### FireStore Database Users Collection Screenshot: